trevstanhope/rust-pid/README.md

 # Rust PID
-This library aims to be a useful, yet highly simplistic, implementation of PID for rust
+This library aims to be a useful, yet highly simplistic, implementation of PID in Rust.